mattmcf/myCompiler/Target_Code/README.md

 (For more enjoyable reading, please see https://github.com/MattRMcFarland/myCompiler/tree/master/Target_Code)

 ## General Overview
+We've implemented a compiler that can generate Y86 exectuable for a subset of set.
+The subset of C includes the follow features...

+## Files Structure
 The file structure our our compiler is as follows:

 We added a source directory to manage the increasing number of source files we created: